Noam Gonick: Film and television

 Gonick's first film was the 1997 short 1919, a historically revisionist depiction of the Winnipeg General Strike from the window of a gay Oriental bathhouse.
 His next film was the documentary Guy Maddin: Waiting for Twilight, narrated by Tom Waits and featuring Shelley Duvall.
 The film captures Maddin as he begins production on Twilight of the Ice Nymphs (1997).
 In 1999, Gonick created the experimental short Tinkertown.

-In 2001 Gonick released his first feature film, Hey, Happy!.
+In 2001, Gonick released his first feature film, Hey, Happy!.
 The film premiered at the 2001 Sundance Film Festival, and had its Canadian premiere at the Inside Out Film and Video Festival, where it won the award for Best Canadian Film.
 In its subsequent Canadian theatrical release, it was screened with Guy Maddin's short film The Heart of the World.

 In the early 2000s, Gonick directed a number of episodes of Canadian documentary television series KinK, before releasing his second feature film Stryker in 2004.

-In 2007, Gonick wrote and directed Retail, a comedy TV pilot, followed by Hirsch (2010), on John Hirsch, and What If?
+In 2007, Gonick wrote and directed Retail, a comedy television pilot, followed by Hirsch (2010), on John Hirsch, and What If?
 (2011), on Leslee Silverman, artistic director of Manitoba Theatre for Young People.

-In 2012 he won the Winnipeg Film Group's Manitoba Film Hothouse Award.
+In 2012, he won the Winnipeg Film Group's Manitoba Film Hothouse Award.